Gastroenteritis in dogs

 • a period of fasting or change in your dog’s diet

-• a fluid drip to keep them hydrated
+• hospitalisation and intravenous fluids to keep them hydrated

 • anti-sickness medication (if appropriate)